Dev-Lords/Facility-Pro/README.md

 You may sign up and log in as a resident using google.
 You may also sign up and log in as a resident using email and password.
 To use the app as an admin, use the following credentials:
-- email:
+- email: markingadmin@gmail.com
-- password:
+- password: markingadmin
 To use the app as a staff member, use the following credentials:
 - email: markingstaff123@gmail.com
-- password: markingstaff (This password applies to signing into the google account as well as signing into Facility–Pro)
+- password: markingstaff

 # RUNNING FACILITY PRO LOCALLY